Information for Faculty & Staff

 In addition to familiarizing students with the basics of using library resources, some topics we can cover include:

-• The Architecture of Information – Understanding where different types of information in the discipline “live,” where we search for it, how it is produced, and how we understand data about data (catalog and database records, using subject terms for search, etc.)
+- The Architecture of Information – Understanding where different types of information in the discipline “live,” where we search for it, how it is produced, and how we understand data about it (catalog and database records, using subject terms for search, etc.)

-• Citation – Not just how to cite, but why we cite and how citation creates connections and context around the information.
+- Citation – This refers to how to cite, why we cite, and how citation creates connections and context around the information.

-• NoodleTools – NoodleTools is a bibliography generator (supporting APA, MLA, and Chicago styles) that helps students to cite their sources properly.
-Students will set up their NoodleTools accounts and learn how to add different types of sources to their bibliography.
+- NoodleTools—NoodleTools is a bibliography generator (supporting APA, MLA, and Chicago styles) that helps students cite their sources properly.
+Students will set up their NoodleTools accounts and learn how to add different types of sources to their bibliographies.

 Library Research Assignments